OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/hdinsight/hdinsight-storm-develop-java-topology.md

 public class WordCountTopology {

-  //Entry point for hello topology public static void main(String[] args) throws Exception {
+  //Entry point for the topology public static void main(String[] args) throws Exception {
-  //Used toobuild hello topology
+  //Used to build the topology
     TopologyBuilder builder = new TopologyBuilder();
-    //Add hello spout, with a name of 'spout'
+    //Add the spout, with a name of 'spout'
     //and parallelism hint of 5 executors
     builder.setSpout("spout", new RandomSentenceSpout(), 5);
-    //Add hello SplitSentence bolt, with a name of 'split'
+    //Add the SplitSentence bolt, with a name of 'split'
     //and parallelism hint of 8 executors
-    //shufflegrouping subscribes toohello spout, and equally distributes
+    //shufflegrouping subscribes to the spout, and equally distributes
-    //tuples (sentences) across instances of hello SplitSentence bolt builder.setBolt("split", new SplitSentence(), 8).shuffleGrouping("spout");
+    //tuples (sentences) across instances of the SplitSentence bolt builder.setBolt("split", new SplitSentence(), 8).shuffleGrouping("spout");
-    //Add hello counter, with a name of 'count'
+    //Add the counter, with a name of 'count'
     //and parallelism hint of 12 executors
-    //fieldsgrouping subscribes toohello split bolt, and
+    //fieldsgrouping subscribes to the split bolt, and
-    //ensures that hello same word is sent toohello same instance (group by field 'word') builder.setBolt("count", new WordCount(), 12).fieldsGrouping("split", new Fields("word"));
+    //ensures that the same word is sent to the same instance (group by field 'word') builder.setBolt("count", new WordCount(), 12).fieldsGrouping("split", new Fields("word"));

     //new configuration
     Config conf = new Config();
-    //Set toofalse toodisable debug information when
+    //Set to false to disable debug information when
     // running in production on a cluster conf.setDebug(false);

     //If there are arguments, we are running on a cluster if (args != null && args.length > 0) {
-      //parallelism hint tooset hello number of workers conf.setNumWorkers(3);
+      //parallelism hint to set the number of workers conf.setNumWorkers(3);
-      //submit hello topology
+      //submit the topology
       StormSubmitter.submitTopology(args[0], conf, builder.createTopology());
     }
     //Otherwise, we are running locally
     else {
-      //Cap hello maximum number of executors that can be spawned
+      //Cap the maximum number of executors that can be spawned
-      //for a component too3
+      //for a component to 3
       conf.setMaxTaskParallelism(3);
-      //LocalCluster is used toorun locally
+      //LocalCluster is used to run locally
       LocalCluster cluster = new LocalCluster();
-      //submit hello topology
+      //submit the topology
       cluster.submitTopology("word-count", conf, builder.createTopology());
       //sleep
       Thread.sleep(10000);
-      //shut down hello cluster
+      //shut down the cluster
       cluster.shutdown();
     }
   }